SwannSG/cheatsheets/Javascript Cheat Sheet.md

 Non-primitives ([], {}, function)
 - always passed by reference

+'''javascript
 var x = 3, y = 4;
-- scope is between { } of function and it's as if variable is declared immediately after the opening {, sometimes called hoisting
+// scope is between { } of function and it's as if variable is declared immediately after the opening {, sometimes called hoisting
+// if var is declared in the global scope, think of the globale scope being enclosed with an opening { and closing }

 let x = 3, y = 4;
-- block scope between {}, also checks if identifier has already been used
+// block scope between {}, also checks if identifier has already been used

 const x = 3, y = 4;
-- same as let scope but checks identifier and type
+// same as let scope but checks identifier and type
+'''

 **var** is replaced by **let** and **const**.